laiduy98/cose-19/report/report.md

 At this point of our project, the data is clean and sorted.
 It means that it is suitable for NLP-training.

 The first thing we did was Topic Modeling using Latent Dirichlet Allocation(LDA).
 LDA is a generative statistical model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
-It was crucial for us to use LDA because by using topic modeling we discovered a range of articles that was very close to our project theme: risk factors, severity, severe,etc. After successfully applying LDA and choosing the right topic, we fitted our model with the NER.
-NER  — (Named Entity Recognition)  is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into predefined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.
+It was crucial for us to use LDA because by using topic modeling we discovered a range of articles that was very close to our project theme: risk factors, severity, severe,etc. After successfully applying LDA and choosing the right topic, we fitted the data to the NER model.
+NER  — (Named Entity Recognition) is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into predefined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc. For this project we used NER model that can detect diseases.

-Our NER model is special because it can detect diseases that are in science papers.

 # Topic modeling

-This is how LDA works.
+The LDA algorithm structure:

 - Providing to an algorithm a certain number of topics.
 - The algorithm is assigning every word to a temporary topic.
 - The algorithm is checking and updating topic assignments.

-To choose the appropriate number of topic, we need to run in every topic number and use a method to evaluate.
-We will use cv coherence score in this case.

 ## Evaluation method: coherence score